GIORGIO NARDONE, PSYCHOLOGIST: STUDIES

 In 2000, the training school of the brief strategic therapy model of Arezzo was recognised by the Ministry of Education, University and research (MIUR) as a Four-year Postgraduate School of Brief strategic Therapy (D.M.
 20/11/200) which issues the title of psychotherapist and Giorgio Nardone becomes the youngest Italian founder and director of an Official School of Psychotherapy recognised on the basis of a model formulated by himself.

-The Brief Strategic Therapy, Giorgio Nardone’s model has obtained international recognition and it is registered by the World Intellectual Property Organization (WIPO) as a trademark and patent.
+The Brief Strategic Therapy, Giorgio Nardone’s model has obtained international recognition.
 In this way, the model declared its originality also compared to traditional brief strategic therapy models.

 From 2006 to 2011, he was the lecturer of the course “the interview in clinical psychology” in the 2-year specialisation degree in clinical and Health Psychology at the University of Florence.